India’s Act East Policy focuses on water connectivity

 Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) masterplan

 While the North East itself does not have direct sea access, India and Japan are upgrading highways to link them to Bangladesh.
-Early March 2021, Modi innaugurated the “Maitri Sethu” over the Feni River linking Indian state Tripura and Bangladesh.
-The 1.9 kilometer bridge links Sabroom in south Tripura with Ramgarh in Bangladesh which is just about 80 kilometers from the Chittagong port.
+Early March 2021, Modi inaugurated the “Maitri Sethu” over the Feni River linking Indian state Tripura and Bangladesh.
+The 1.9-kilometre bridge links Sabroom in south Tripura with Ramgarh in Bangladesh which is just about 80 kilometres from the Chittagong port.
 With this connectivity, With this connection, Tripura is fast earning the tag as the “Gateway of North East.”
-Suzuki said that the IPOI sees the “the Indo-Pacific maritime domain” as a “source of growth and prosperity, so better access to these Oceans is vital for the improvement of people's lives.”
+Suzuki said that the IPOI sees “the Indo-Pacific maritime domain” as a “source of growth and prosperity, so better access to these Oceans is vital for the improvement of people's lives.”
 In this example, India is building the road and Japan eight bridges.
-India and Japan are already building a 20 kilometer four lane bridge between Dhubri in Assam and Phulbari in Meghalaya.
+India and Japan are already building a 20-kilometre four-lane bridge between Dhubri in Assam and Phulbari in Meghalaya.
 These connectivity projects bring the North East closer to ASEAN countries.
-While this builds well into India’s Act East police to provide reliable and robust infrastructure, India is also increasing demand through Lines of Credit worth USD 31B to more than 64 countries since 2005.
+While this builds well into India’s Act East policy to provide reliable and robust infrastructure, India is also increasing demand through Lines of Credit worth USD 31B to more than 64 countries since 2005.

 India’s Security and Growth for all in the Region (SAGAR) vision